WebSocket Feed

 - Idle connections: < 1 message/minute on non-matchdays

 A single client subscribed to all markets during peak matchday load will see ~50 KB/s of traffic.
-The server can comfortably handle thousands of concurrent connections on a CPX22.
+The server comfortably handles a large number of concurrent connections.

 Example: minimal React hook